 Even though the weather may say it will be clear and sunny, it never hurts to be prepared.
-We really like our Patagonia Torrentshells (men & women’s), since they are light and pack away easily.
+We really like these jackets, since they are light and pack away easily.
 We use them when we travel as well since they don’t take up much space.

 Pro Tip: It’s not built to pack this way, but you can stuff the entire jacket into one of its pockets for easy storage.

 Mother nature can surprise you.
-To be sure you’re well prepared for emergencies, you should put together a small survival kit.
-There are a ton of different options for this, but we found this all-in-one paracord bracelet that includes 17 different tools built into it.
+To be sure you’re well prepared for emergencies, you should put together a small survival kit or pick up a premade one.

 Pro Tip: If you haven’t ever started a fire with a flint, practice a few times so it’s not your first time when you have to actually do it.
 It takes some getting used to!

 June is Camping Month!
 Next week we’re writing about our essentials for car camping, and then some bonus camping gear that will step up your camping game.

 When it comes to any camping gear, we love shopping at REI.
 They can walk you through anything you’re unsure about, have a solid in-store brand, and they have an amazing return policy!
 We tested out almost everything they had in store and eventually found what worked best for us.
 Now, we’ve found our go-to brands and know what to look for when new and updated gear comes out.